 China attacks Microsoft over Surface Pro

 Apple isn’t the only company to have come under fire in China recently.
-Microsoft is also facing criticisms of its warranty practices in China, with the state-owned radio service criticizing Microsoft’s after-sales service for the its Surface tablets,
+Microsoft is also facing criticisms of its warranty practices in China, with the state-owned radio service criticizing Microsoft’s after-sales service for the its Surface tablets, according to Bloomberg.

 China National Radio reported on Monday that Microsoft was only offering a one-year warranty, when a two year warranty is required by law.

-However, yesterday Microsoft denied the reports, claiming that Surface Pro and its main components are covered under a two-year warranty,
+However, yesterday Microsoft denied the reports, claiming that Surface Pro and its main components are covered under a two-year warranty, reports Bloomberg.